-- Agreement by departing roommate to continue paying rent until new roommate is found and begins tenancy.
+- Agreement by departing roommate to continue paying rent until new roommate is found and begins tenancy

 D. Contact the landlord to find out how the landlord would like to handle:

-Landlord's approval of new tenant.
+Landlord's approval of new tenant

-- New tenant's relationship to the lease.
+- New tenant's status on the lease

-- Old and new tenants' security deposits.
+- Old and new tenants' security deposits

 Note: Even if the lease does not require the landlord's permission to sublet, it is to the tenants benefit to communicate and work things out with the landlord.

 There are many versions of subletting/assignment/replacement used in Boulder.
-Landlords and tenants may wish to negotiate with each other to determine which version will work for them.
+Landlords and tenants may negotiate with each other to determine which version will work for them.
 Below are a few options.
 The landlord is not obligated to accept any of these options but again may not unreasonably refuse.

 Option C: The departing tenant sublets to the new tenant.
 The departing tenant remains on the lease and is liable for all lease obligations for the remainder of the lease term.
 Below are some examples of ways in which this option could look for the involved parties.

-- The new tenant pays the deposit to the landlord and the landlord retains both deposits until the end of the lease term.
+- The new tenant pays the deposit to the landlord and the landlord retains both deposits until the end of the lease term

-- The new tenant pays his/her deposit to the landlord and the landlord returns the deposit he/she has to the original tenant.
+- The new tenant pays his/her deposit to the landlord and the landlord returns the deposit he/she has to the original tenant

 It is important to remember that when you are involved in a "Joint and Several Liability" relationship and monies are withheld from your deposit the landlord does not have to determine who is the responsible party for the monies owed.
-Therefore, when tenants are being replaced it is in the best interest for everyone to do a walk-through of the unit to ascertain any damages before the change in tenancy takes place.
+Therefore, when tenants are being replaced it is in the best interest for everyone to do a walk-through of the unit to assess any damages before the change in tenancy takes place.